NUS-CS-MComp/cs-cloud-computing-music-personality/README.md

 ### Running the project

-On first run, run `npm install`
+On first run, run `npm install`, and run [#python-install](Python installation and setup)
+Open a terminal and run `npm start` to run the frontend
-Open a terminal and run `npm run dev` to run both the frontend and backend together
+Open another terminal and run `npm run start-python` to run the backend

+### Python installation and setup {: #python-install }

+1. Download and install anaconda
+2. Create the virtual environment in Backend/venv by running `python -m venv venv`.
+Run this at the Backend folder.
+3. Activate the environment with `venv\Scripts\activate`
+4. The dependencies required are in setup.py &rarr; install_requires.
+To install the dependencies, run `pip install -e .`.
+Note the dot at the end
+5. Run the backend with `npm run start-python`

+For point 4, if you get "pip is configured with locations that require TLS/SSL, however the ssl module in Python is not available", ensure that your environment variables path have the following:

+-   C:\Users\Public\Anaconda3\Scripts
+-   C:\Users\Public\Anaconda3
+-   C:\Users\Public\Anaconda3\Library\bin

 ### Register the app to spotify